manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

 -  ``--cpustats`` is used to provide actual CPU time report (in addition to wall time) in both query log file (for every given query) and status report (aggregated).
-It depends on clock_gettime() system call and might therefore be unavailable on certain systems.
+It depends on clock_gettime() system call or fall back to less precise call on certain systems.
 You might start ``searchd`` thus:

    .. code-block:: bash